 This regulation applies only to non-exempt employees who qualify for the FLSA minimum wage and overtime pay requirements.
 Also, companies with fewer than 50 employees who can offer evidence that providing such breaks would present an “undue hardship” will be exempt from following this provision.

 Nursing breaks do not have to be paid under the FLSA.
 However, suppose the employer offers paid breaks.
 In that case, a nursing mother should be compensated like other employees.

 The American Disabilities Act (ADA) doesn’t specifically mandate breaks.
 Still, employers must provide disabled employees with reasonable accommodations to help them perform their jobs properly.

 Examples in which a reasonable accommodation can be interpreted as the need for a necessary break include:

-However, non-exempt employees are entitled to overtime pay for every hour they work over 40 in a single week.
+Unlike some states, Florida doesn’t determine the limit of overtime hours in a day.
+However, non-exempt employees are entitled to overtime pay for every hour they work over 40 a week.

 Read our blog on Florida overtime law to learn more about what jobs qualify as non-exempt and how much is Florida overtime wage.

 As you can see, there’s much to unpack regarding Florida break laws.
 Even though employers aren’t legally bound to offer employee breaks, numerous factors must be considered.

 Managing a happy and productive workforce requires understanding their needs.
 Learning about their legal rights and responsibilities will save you from potential issues and lawsuits.

 Establishing a clear Employee Breaks Policy and using a reliable tool like Timeero to support it in everyday operations can dramatically streamline workflow management, enhance employee satisfaction, and ensure regulatory compliance with ease and precision.